 Spa Treatments for Kids

-If our days and nights hadn’t been fully booked, Kayla would have loved to sign up for the Pampered Teen Spa Package–50 min.
-Purifying Facial & 25 min.
-Swedish Massage for $125.
-Children as young as 7-years-old are booking spa treatments, with younger kids leaning more to getting massages (vs. facials.)
+If our days and nights hadn’t been fully booked, Kayla would have loved to sign up for the Pampered Teen Spa Package.
+Children as young as 7 years old are booking spa treatments, with younger kids leaning more toward getting massages (vs. facials.)
 Cynthia Finlan, the Athletic Club Supervisor, says that more and more parents are swearing by the “therapeutic benefits of massage for relieving toxins” that can lead to soreness and prevent optimal performance.

-We saved a bundle on dining out by sticking to heat-and-serve meals and quick-to-prepare items such as our easy pasta recipe.
+We saved a bundle on dining out by sticking to heat-and-serve meals and quick-to-prepare items with only limited apres ski visits to Ten Mile Tavern.
 On Thanksgiving, we joined the ski camp’s athletes, coaches, and families at a traditional holiday banquet.
-And for a special splurge, we enjoyed a night of fondue, Bavarian dancing, and twilight gondola rides at Keystone’s Der Fondue Chessel (culminating a day trip to the nearby ski resort.)
+And for a special splurge, we enjoyed a night of fondue, Bavarian dancing, and twilight gondola rides at Keystone’s Der Fondue Chessel (culminating in a day trip to the nearby ski resort.)

 I like to think that we saved a few bucks by renting an apartment via VROB.com.
 Our 2-bedroom condo was fine, a little dated and lacking in any special amenities, but certainly sufficient for our needs.
 Because it was so early in the season, the discounted rate worked out to about $170/night for seven nights.
 The downside was that our condo was situated in Copper Mountain’s East Village, which is serviced by the Super Bee lift–closed to the public during the U.S. Ski Team’s training weeks.